Luke-Skycrawler/adb/README.md

 *Windows*
 Make sure you have cmake and vcpkg installed.
 Detailed instructions can be found [here](https://vcpkg.io/en/getting-started.html).

-Navigate to the vcpkg directory, and installed the following packages via vcpkg `vcpkg install glfw3 eigen3 glm glad assimp nlohmann-json --triplet=x64-windows`
+Navigate to the vcpkg directory, and install the following packages via vcpkg `vcpkg install glfw3 eigen3 glm glad assimp nlohmann-json --triplet=x64-windows`

 Navigate to the root directory glad_framework, and type in